National School Lunch Program

 - USDA School Meal Programs: How and Why the Cost of Food Purchases Varies Across Locales

-In response to concerns about the role of the school meal environment in children's diets and other issues, the Healthy, Hunger-Free Kids Act of 2010 also established updated nutrition standards for non-USDA foods sold in schools (often called "competitive foods") participating in USDA's school meal programs.
-The Act also created the Community Eligibility Provision (CEP), an option that allows high-poverty schools to offer free meals to all students.
+In response to concerns about the role of the school meal environment in children's diets and other issues, the HHFKA also established updated nutrition standards for non-USDA foods sold in schools (often called "competitive foods") participating in USDA's school meal programs.
+The HHFKA also created the Community Eligibility Provision (CEP), an option that allows high-poverty schools to offer free meals to all students.
 To learn more about CEP, please see:

 - Characteristics of School Districts Offering Free School Meals to All Students Through the Community Eligibility Provision of the National School Lunch Program

-USDA also encourages school districts to use locally-produced foods in school meals and to use "farm-to-school" activities to spark students' interest in trying new foods.
-More than 4 in 10 U.S school districts reported participating in farm-to-school activities, which includes serving local foods, in the 2013-14 or 2014-15 school years.
+USDA also encourages school districts to use locally produced foods in school meals and to use "farm-to-school" activities to spark students' interest in trying new foods.
+More than 4 in 10 U.S. school districts reported participating in farm-to-school activities, which include serving local foods, in the 2013–14 or 2014–15 school years.
 To learn more about the characteristics of school districts likely to serve local foods, please see: